pmq20/node-packer/node/doc/api/http2.md

 * {string}

-Status message is not supported by HTTP/2 (RFC7540 8.1.2.4).
+Status message is not supported by HTTP/2 (RFC 7540 8.1.2.4).
 It returns an empty string.

 #### response.stream